cgiacomi/convy/README.md

 ## Limitation

-Currently only supports the header with a <subject>.
+Currently only supports the header with a 'subject'.

-<body> and <footer> parts of conventional commit messages are not supported.
+'body' and 'footer' parts of conventional commit messages are not supported.

 ## Requirements